JuanDavidVelezAlvarez/frontendchallenge/README.md

 Contains my code to implement the frontend challenge task

+Single page application that reads in a CSV file, uploaded from the user's computer, sum up all the data lines in a separate process, and outs it back on the same page, in the form of an HTML table.

+**Additional Feature Implemented:**
+Ordering the table with click on the column titles

 Note: To test it requires a WebServer because it works with workers

 **How to test it (using docker nginx image port 8080 change the port if busy):**